A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

 In the rest of Section \ref{RBF:intro} we explicitly pose the RBF interpolation problem.
 In Section \ref{ADHBC}, we construct an HB that is adapted to the interpolating nodes and the kernel seed function.
 In Section \ref{RBF:Mutli} we demonstrate how the adapted HB is used to form a multi-resolution RBF matrix, which is used to solve the interpolation problem efficiently.
 In section \ref{results}, we show some numerical results of our method.
 The interpolating nodes are randomly placed, moreover the interpolating values themselves contain random noise.
 We summarize our conclusions in section \ref{conclusions}.

-After we submitted this paper we became aware of the H-Matrix approach by Hackbusch \cite{Borm2003} applied to stochastic capacitance extraction \cite{Zhu2005} problem.
-In \cite{Borm2007} the authors apply an H-matrix approach to sparsify the kernel matrix arising from a Gaussian process regression problem to ${\cal O}(N \log{N})$.
+During the writing of this paper we became aware of the H-Matrix approach by Hackbusch \cite{Borm2003} applied to stochastic capacitance extraction \cite{Zhu2005} problem.
+In \cite{Borm2007} the authors apply an H-matrix approach to sparsify the kernel matrix arising from a Gaussian process regression problem to $\mc{O}(N \log{N})$.
 In our paper, we apply HB to precondition the RBF system, although we could also use them to sparsify it.
 Instead, we use a fast summation approach to compute the matrix-vector products.

-There are many similarities between our approach and the H-matrix method.
-We shall discuss this topic more in detail in the conclusion in Section \ref{conclusions}.